 Separate fund financial statements are provided for governmental funds which meet the criteria as a major governmental fund.
-The major funds of the City are the general fund, capital projects fund, debt service fund and ARPA fund.
+The major funds of the City are the general fund, debt service fund and ARPA fund.
 There were no non-major funds.